cocode/TrekBASIC/documentation/task_list.md

 same, we could just alias.

 ### Escaped quotes
 Should I support \" in Strings?
 I don't recall older basics doing that.
+No, i. taking thst out.

 ### Benchmark timing for llvm code.
 Don't want to count startup time.